-Prerequisite: Only open to Theatre Arts majors.
+Prerequisite: THA 201 and THA 205.
 Theatre Arts majors should complete this course by the end of the sophomore year.
 This course is concerned with the application of make-up and covers all aspects from corrective to fantasy characters.
 The course is designed to teach students to apply make-up on themselves as well as on others.
 In addition to the text, students will be expected to purchase enough make-up so that they can create a case for their use in and out of class.